 - Melt butter.

-- Using palms of hands, rub Italian seasonings and parsley between palms under finely crushed and add to melted butter along with garlic powder and set aside.
+- Using your hands, rub Italian seasonings and parsley between palms under finely crushed and add to melted butter along with garlic powder and set aside.

 - Using half of the dough at a time, roll thinly into a roughly 12 X 18-inch rectangle.

 - Cover with pepperoni slices, leaving a ½ inch bare spot on the long end furthest away.